 Where will I get my Low THC Registry Card?
 Will it be mailed to me?

 You will be notified when your card has been printed.
-A representative from DPH’s Office of Vital Records will contact you to establish which of 18 select Public Health Offices across the state is most convenient for you to pick up your card.
-A representative from that Public Health Office will then notify you when your card is available for pick-up.
+A representative from DPH’s Office of Vital Records will contact you to establish which of 20 Public Health Offices across the state is most convenient for you to pick up your card.
+A representative from the Public Health Office selected will notify you when your card is available for pick-up.

 How much does the card cost?
 How do I pay for it?